NishkarshRaj/100DaysofMLCode/README.md

 ## How to Contribute

-This is an open project and contribution of all types are welcomed.
+This is an open project and contribution in all forms are welcomed.
 Please follow these [Contribution Guidelines](CONTRIBUTING.md)

 ## License